Understanding Calculus

 Section 4.4 - The Derivative

-First let us define a method for calculating the rate of change between any two points on the graph of f(x): If the change in f of a function from a point x to another point (x+ Dx) is given by:
+First let us define a method for calculating the rate of change between any two points on the graph of f(x): If the change in f of a function from a point x to another point (x+ ) is given by:

-The rate of change of f(x) over this interval is found by dividing by Dx.
+The rate of change of f(x) over this interval is found by dividing by

-From x=6 to x=6.5 the rate of change is:
+From x = 6 to x = 6.5 the rate of change is:

-From x=6.5 to x=7 the rate of change is:
+From x = 6.5 to x = 7 the rate of change is:

-Similarly the rate of change from x=7 to x=7.5 and x=7.5 to x=8 is 14.5 and 15.5 respectively.
+Similarly the rate of change from x = 7 to x = 7.5 and x = 7.5 to x = 8 is 14.5 and 15.5 respectively.
 Notice how the rate of change of the function slightly increases as x increases.

 This implies that there must be a way to instantaneously define the rate of change of function through “one point” on the graph.
-Before continuing, take a look at how the average rate of changes or slopes just calculated, approximate the graph from x=6 to x=8.
+Before continuing, take a look at how the average rate of changes or slopes just calculated, approximate the graph from x = 6 to x = 8.

-As you can see from the above graph, the smaller interval of Dx=0.5 gives a more accurate approximation of the graph of f(x).
-Our results are only averages because the rate of change of f(x) is increasing with x and is not constant over an interval Dx.
-To define the instantaneous rate of change of we need to define Dx as an infinitely small distance separating two point x and (x+ Dx) on the graph of f(x).
+As you can see from the above graph, the smaller interval of = 0.5 gives a more accurate approximation of the graph of f(x).
+Our results are only averages because the rate of change of f(x) is increasing with x and is not constant over an interval To define the instantaneous rate of change, we need to define as an infinitely small distance separating two point x and (x+ ) on the graph of f(x).
 The rate of change calculated through these two points will then give us the exact rate of change of f(x) at that point, x.
-Since through any one point there exists an infinite many lines, we are in actuality giving the slope of the line through the two points x and (x+Dx) where Dx goes to zero.
-The two points are assumed to be infinitely close to each other such that the rate of change f(x) over that interval is constant.

 This function is called the derivative and gives us the rate of change or tangent to graph of